Hornbill-Docs/esp-config/esp-config/security/single-sign-on.md

 "User" is always necessary.
 Therefore as a minimum you will have one entry in your IdP.
 "Admin" is optional as access can be gained via a link from the user app once successful login has been achieved.
 However, many choose to configure this in their IdP for added convenience.
 "Mobile catalog" is required to facilitate access via a mobile device.
 "Customer" represents the self service portal used in the delivery of an external support function.
-This is only required if you need a portal to provide services to those outside of your organisation.
+This is only required if you need a portal to provide services to those outside of your organization.

 ## Configure your Identity Provider
 The Hornbill SSO implementation follows the SAML 2.0:2005 specification so will work with any commercial or home-grown identity provider that correctly supports this standard.
 We have tried to make our system as flexible as possible in terms of configuration and compatibility with the standard.
 Here is a link to the official standards documentation: - SAML 2.0 2005